Certified Multinational Risk Advisor (CMRA) Designation

 Discover the first-ever industry-recognized international professional designation for insurance and financial services experts.
 The Certified Multinational Risk Advisor (CMRA) credential empowers professionals with advanced skills and specialized knowledge, preparing them to meet the complex needs of companies operating worldwide.

 This innovative program goes beyond traditional learning—it features CE-accredited content that brings risk management to life.
-Participants actively collaborate in case study analysis, team-building, and immersive role-play, focusing on real-world challenges facing today’s middle market companies.
+Participants actively collaborate in case study analysis, team-building, and immersive role-play, focusing on real-world challenges facing companies of all sizes.
 The CMRA designation marks a new standard, ensuring you’re ready to lead and thrive in a rapidly evolving global landscape.

 Why do brokers with international clients need this designation?

-1. Navigating regulatory complexity: Each country has unique laws, tax rules, and compliance requirements; brokers must ensure policies meet local mandates.
+- Navigating regulatory complexity: Each country has unique laws, tax rules, and compliance requirements; it’s critical to ensure policies meet local mandates.

-2. Avoiding gaps & overlaps: Global programs coordinate local policies with master covers to eliminate uncovered risks or redundant policies.
+- Avoiding gaps and overlaps: Global programs coordinate local policies with master covers to help eliminate coverage gaps or redundant policies.

-4. Developing global risk management strategies: Helps clients manage enterprise-wide risks (D&O, cyber, P&C) more effectively, supporting global business strategies.
+- Developing global risk management strategies: Helps manage enterprise risks beyond Property and Casualty (Eg: D&O, cyber, and construction) more effectively, supporting global business strategies.

-7. Understanding cultural & linguistic nuances: Partners with local brokers to bridge language barriers and cultural differences in policy execution.
+- Understanding cultural & linguistic nuances: We partner with local brokers to bridge language barriers and cultural differences, ensuring policies are executed accurately and efficiently—delivering a seamless experience for multinational clients.

 Who are the ideal candidates for the CMRA designation?

-A broad range of advisors will gain value from this designation, including brokers, attorneys, accountants, financial planners, and other advisors who serve middle market organizations and provide or advise on property and casualty; life; health and accident insurance and benefits.
+- Attorneys, accountants, financial planners, and other advisors who provide or advise on property and casualty, life, health, and accident insurance and benefits

 What do you gain with the CMRA designation?

-The CRMA designation will prepare you with the skills and knowledge necessary to advise clients with global risk management exposures.
+The CMRA designation will prepare you with the skills and knowledge necessary to advise clients with global risk management exposures.
 Successful completion of the program earns the participants the Certified Multinational Risk Advisor designation.
-In addition, participants can earn up to 25 hours of Continuing Education (CE) credits and will have access to additional Zurich CE-accredited programs as a designation alumnus.
+In addition, participants can earn up to 24 hours of Continuing Education (CE) credits and will have access to additional Zurich CE-accredited programs as a designation alumnus.

 What do participants think about the program?